Community Engagement @ Upstate

 Many students choose to serve on their own, Some are altruistically motivated.
 Others may have aspire to medical schools or seek to enhance their resumes as they do good work in our community

-- Conduct information campaigns
+- Conduct a hunger-awareness campaigns

 - Draft legislation that helps or protects the community